khelifiMohamedYacine/Group-project/README.md

 **How to run the app (+ basic functionalities):**
 First, navigate to the source code directory within a command line/terminal.
 This should be the one containing 'manage.py'.

-Before running the application, use the command `python manage.py migrate` to apply all database migrations.

 Run the web application using the command `python manage.py runserver`.
 If there are no problems, you should see the line "Starting development server at http://127.0.0.1:8000/".
 This indicates that the application is running locally.